hypRe1/hyperchess/README.md

 # hyperchess
-Chess website built with react and fast api
+Chess website built with sveltekit and fast api